 The Insane History of the Use of Marijuana in America

-The history of marijuana use in America is a wild one.
-Always in dispute, the history of cannabis use legalization is a tug-of-war with twists.
+The history of marijuana use in America is nuanced.
+Always in dispute, the legalization history of cannabis use is an ongoing tug-of-war.
 Since the beginning, medicinal and industrial marijuana use has been controversial.
 It remains so with the current state of today’s medical cannabis industry.
 The evolution of the legality and social acceptance of cannabis use in the United States has been quite volatile.
 Some describe the history of marijuana use in America as a game of tug-of-war filled with twists and turns.

 Cannabis Use in American Indian Medicine

 The American account of marijuana use starts with A. cannabinum (i.e., American hemp).
 Many Indians regarded hemp as the “sacred root.”
 The American Indians turned the medicine into tea or burned it as incense for a diuretic.
 They used it as a cathartic, diaphoretic, emetic, and coughing.
 Early settlers introduced its medicinal benefits.
 Hemp provided adequate relief for complaints and ailments of throat trouble, headaches, and whooping cough.
 Furthermore, it lessened the pain and discomfort from swelling and inflammation.

 When the American colonists arrived in the “New World,” the first accounts of weed use began.
 Colonists encouraged the cultivation of cannabis seeds.
 Hemp was useful for making rope, clothing, sails, and other industrial products.
 Cannabis fibers were so crucial in fact that a 1619 Virginia law required hemp cultivation on every farm.

 Hemp Fiber as Legal Tender